ocaml/ocaml.org/data/rss/janestreet/finding-memory-leaks-with-memtrace.md

 ---

 <p>Memory issues can be hard to track down.
 A function that only
-allocates a few small objects can cause a space leak if it’s called often enough and those objects are never collected.
+allocates a few small objects can cause a space leak if it&rsquo;s called often enough and those objects are never collected.
 Even then, many objects are <em>supposed</em> to be long-lived.
 How can a tool, armed with data on allocations and their lifetimes, help sort out the expected from the suspicious?</p>